Benazir Bhutto: Personality

 Commentators and biographers have said that Bhutto shared her father's charisma but also his arrogance, and that like him she was impatient with criticism.
 The connection between Bhutto and her father was endorsed by Allen, who stated that they "had much in common: strength, charisma, political instinct, and the courage, part, and parcel of their arrogance, that was so characteristic of both".
 Allen also believed that Bhutto was so dedicated to her father that "psychologically", she was "unable to admit to any imperfection" in him.
 After his death she repeatedly presented his execution as a martyrdom.
 Bhutto imitated many of her father's mannerisms and his style of speech; the journalist Carla Hall referred to her having a "vaguely British accent".
 She was an accomplished orator, having honed her skill at public speaking while president of the Oxford Debating Society.

 Having encountered her later in life, Muñoz regarded Bhutto as a "charming and intelligent" woman.
 Close friends called her "BB", a name with which she signed some of her personal letters.
 Her parents gave her the childhood nickname of "Pinkie", possibly alluding to her rosy complexion.

 Allen described Bhutto as "a woman of action rather than an intellectual".
 Bhutto's choice of reading material was usually either utilitarian or pleasurable rather than intellectual; she enjoyed reading Mills & Boon romance novels and the celebrity-focused Hello! magazine.
 She read a number of self-help books, telling a friend that "for all the lows in my life, those self-help books helped me survive, I can tell you".
 Her father had also encouraged her to read the writings of various prominent political figures, among them Napoleon Bonaparte, Otto von Bismarck, Vladimir Lenin, Mustafa Kemal Atatürk, and Mao Zedong.
 She had a love of French and Italian cuisine, and was a great fan of the music of American singer Neil Diamond.

-In a 2002 interview with The Guardian, Bhutto described her allegiance to the Sufi branch of Sunni Islam.
+Like her father, Bhutto professed an adherence to Sufism, which is widespread in the family's native Sindh province.
 Allen thought her to have "some genuine, if unorthodox, religious belief, mixed up with superstition".
 Bhargava stated that Bhutto was "dedicated and devout in her religious principles but modern and emancipated in her behavior and outlook".
 In conversation, she often used the phrase "inshallah", and insisted that the Quran supported the equality of the sexes.
 Bhutto was anti-abortion and spoke forcefully against abortion, most notably at the 1994 meeting of the International Conference on Population and Development in Cairo, where she accused the West of "seeking to impose adultery, abortion, intercourse education and other such matters on individuals, societies, and religions which have their own social ethos".